ethereum/remix-ide/docs/run.md

 Environment
 ---------

--   `JavaScript VM`: All the transactions will be executed in a sandbox blockchain in the browser.
-This means nothing will be persisted when you reload the page.
-The JsVM is its own blockchain and on each reload it will start a new blockchain, the old one will not be saved.
+-   `Remix VM (London)` : For connecting to a sandbox blockchain in the browser.
+The Remix VM is its own "blockchain" and on each reload the old chain will be cleared and a new blockchain will be started. **The old one will not be saved**.
+The London refers to the London fork of Ethereum.

+-   `Remix VM (Berlin)` : Same as above except this chain is using the Berlin fork of Ethereum.

--   `Injected Provider`: Remix will connect to an injected web3 provider. `Metamask` is an example of a provider that inject web3.
+-   `Injected Provider - provider name`: For connecting Remix to an injected web3 provider.
+The most common injected provider is `Metamask`.

+-   `Hardhat Provider`: For connecting Remix to a local Hardhat test chain.

+-   `Ganache Provider`: For connecting Remix to a local Hardhat test chain.

+-   `Foundry Provider`: For connecting Remix to a local Foundry test chain.

+-   `WalletConnect`: For using the WalletConnect allowing you to approve transactions on a mobile device.

--   `Web3 Provider`: Remix will connect to a remote node.
+-   `External HTTP Provider`: Remix will connect to a remote node.
 You will need to provide the URL to the selected provider: geth, parity or any Ethereum client.

+-   `L2 - Optimism Provider`: For connecting Remix to an Injected Provider (usually Metamask) with the settings for the Optimism Network's mainnet.

+-   `L2 - Arbitrum One Provider`: For connecting Remix to an Injected Provider (usually Metamask) with the settings for the Arbitrum One network.

 More about Web3 Provider
 -------------